tinyplex/tinybase/site/guides/1_the_basics/5_listening_to_stores.md

 You can intermingle wildcards and actual Id values for any of the parameters.
 So, for example, you could listen to the Cell values with a given Id in any Row in a given Table, and so on.

+Note that you can't use the wildcard technique with the addSortedRowIdsListener method.
+You must explicitly specify just one Table, for performance reasons.

 ## Summary